RainbowCache/nos3-lomic/README.md

-# NASA Operational Simulator for Small Satellites
+# NASA Operational Simulator for Small Satellites LOMIC Edition
 The NASA Operational Simulator for Small Satellites (NOS3) is a suite of tools developed by NASA's Katherine Johnson Independent Verification and Validation (IV&V) Facility to aid in areas such as software development, integration & test (I&T), mission operations/training, verification and validation (V&V), and software systems check-out.
 NOS3 provides a software development environment, a multi-target build system, an operator interface/ground station, dynamics and environment simulations, and software-based models of spacecraft hardware.

+LOMIC stands for Low Orbit Mining Ion Canon.
+This project simulates a low earth orbit ion canon.

 ## Documentation
 The best source of documentation can be found at [the wiki](https://github.com/nasa/nos3/wiki) or [NOS3](http://www.nos3.org).